What Happens to Property Owned Before Marriage?

 The very first thing you should know is that Texas is one of 9 states with community property laws.
-These laws imply that all property acquired after a marriage is jointly owned by both spouses in community property jurisdictions, whereas all property acquired before the marriage is usually considered separate property.
+These laws imply that all property acquired after marriage is jointly owned by both spouses in community property jurisdictions, whereas all property acquired before the marriage is usually considered separate property.

 What if I Buy House Before Marriage?